Homeowners insurance in Cyprus in 2023. Best homeowners insurance in Cyprus.

 How do you calculate the rebuild cost of your house?

-If you opt for the cheap way to calculate the rebuild cost of your house, you need to find the average construction cost per sq.m. in your area.
+To calculate the rebuild cost of your house with the cheap method mentioned above, you need to find out what the average construction cost per sq.m. in your area is.

-Then, multiply the total area of your house by the average construction cost.
-That will give you the reconstruction value of your home (excluding the value content).
+Then, using that figure, multiply the total area of your house by the average construction cost.

-The total rebuild cost is usually lower than its market value, as it doesn’t account for the cost of the land on which your home is built.
+The total rebuild cost of a property is usually lower than its market value, as the figure doesn’t account for the cost of the land on which the home is built.

 Homeowners insurance compare

 When comparing homeowners insurance, you will have all-risk or named perils contracts to consider.
-It’s important to understand their differences.
+It’s important to understand the differences between each contract.

 All-risk policies cover all risks and perils that the contract doesn’t specifically exclude, with few limits.
 These insurance policies are also called open perils policies.

 In contrast, named perils policies explicitly name the perils they cover.
-They cover only those events listed in the contract.
+These contracts cover only those events listed in the contract.
 As such, many perils may not be covered.

 For example, a named perils contract that only covers natural disasters won’t pay for damages caused by an unexpected fire.
-In comparison, an all-risk contract may include both in one policy.
+In comparison, an all-risk contract may include both natural disasters and accidental fires in one policy.

-When you receive homeowners insurance quotes, your needs will be assessed and determined by underwriters who will analyze the risks of insuring you.
+To receive homeowners insurance quotes, your needs must be assessed and determined by underwriters who will analyse the risks of insuring you.

-Only international underwriters provide all-risk contracts, and Cyprus works alongside local and international underwriters.
+Only international underwriters provide all-risk contracts, and insurance companies in Cyprus work alongside local and international underwriters.

 At Pitsas Insurances, we cooperate with both local and international underwriters to provide you with the best house insurance.